 Warnings when downloading Free Windows Migration Tools

-If you search for it on Google, you will unfortunately be redirected to numerous other sites, which either offer advertising and redirections or have worse things in mind.
-So you should avoid these sites, especially since they want to earn money with other people’s work or even try to foist some downloader, malware or bloatware on you.
-So download the above Windows Migration Toll Macrium Reflect 7 Free from the manufacturer website with a clear conscience, no extra costs, no unwanted software and even with the limited version you have a simple backup solution at hand.
+If you search for it on Google, you will, unfortunately, be redirected to numerous other sites, which either offer advertising and redirections or have worse things in mind.
+So you should avoid these sites, especially since they want to earn money with other people’s work or even try to foist some downloader, malware, or bloatware on you.
+So download the above Windows Migration Toll Macrium Reflect 7 Free from the manufacturer’s website with a clear conscience, no extra costs, and no unwanted software, and even with the limited version you have a simple backup solution at hand.

-After installing the software and starting it, you will see a list of all drives available in the PC:
+After installing the software and starting it, you will see a list of all drives available on the PC:

 Search for the drive in the list, where a partition marked with the small Windows window logo is located.
 Mark this drive and you will see the entry “Clone this drive” below the line.
 In the window that then appears, the previous Windows drive is displayed at the top and you should select the new Viper VPR100 SSD in the lower part.

 WARNING: At this step you better make sure three times that you choose the right drives, otherwise you can easily lose data !

 The actual migration takes a few minutes or even hours depending on the source drive, the partitions on the drive, etc. In my case, where I migrated my Windows from an SSD to the new Viper Gaming M2 SSD, the process took less than 10 minutes.

 If the process was completed successfully, all that remains is to reboot the computer and change the boot order in the BIOS.
 Most of the time you get into the BIOS with DEL or F12 and there is usually an extra submenu for booting with modern UEFI BIOS variants, where you then select the VIPER VPR100 M2 as the boot drive and save the settings, and reboot.